 It’s important to know what professionals with similar skills as you earn in your local area, because compensation levels can vary drastically across the country.

-The 2018 Robert Half Salary Guide provides a detailed breakdown of salaries based on position, years of experience and company size.
-You can customize compensation data even further with our salary ranges for your position in more than 135 U.S. cities.
-Although these resources list starting salaries only, they can provide a good baseline for you to start from.
+The Robert Half Salary Guide for Accounting & Finance provides a detailed breakdown of starting salaries based on position, and you can see how skill set, experience level and other factors can affect compensation.
+You can also customize compensation data even further for more than 190 U.S. cities.

 You can adjust salaries for jobs in your city with the Salary Calculator, and download your own copy of the Salary Guide.